Jeffawe/CubeCreation/README.md

-# A basic SDL Renderer
+# A Basic SDL Renderer
-A basic SDL renderer that renders a Cube.
+A basic SDL renderer that renders a Cube (with transformation).